Slicer/Slicer/SECURITY.md

 > [!IMPORTANT]
 > While we may not be able to offer legally binding commitments, we will do our best in addressing any reported security concerns.

+> [!WARNING]
+> While we greatly appreciate contributions to make Slicer more secure, please be aware that Slicer is **NOT** part of an official bug bounty program, and no financial compensation is offered for such contributions.